alukach/alukach.github.io/content/hello-recruiter.md

 I'm interested in working on jobs that:

-- utilize Python, TypeScript/JavaScript (particularly node.js, React.js), Go (aka Golang)
+- utilize Python, TypeScript/JavaScript (particularly node.js, React.js).
+I'm eager to move towards Go (aka Golang) or Rust however I have only minor experience with either.
 - have a focus on spatial or scientific data
 - are remote or offer a good work-from-home/flexible-schedule policy
 - have a positive/altruistic impact on the world